Optimal Allocations under Strongly Pigou-Dalton Criteria: Hidden Layer Structure & Efficient Combinatorial Approach: Preliminaries

 \end{example}

-\begin{remark} Optimizing $\LexiMin$ is equivalent to maximizing the smallest valuation of all agents, then maximizing the second smallest valuation of them, and so on.
-Optimizing $\LexiMax$ is equivalent to minimizing the largest valuation of all agents, then minimizing the second largest valuation of them, and so on. \end{remark}
+\begin{remark} By the last two definitions, minimizing $\LexiMax$ is equivalent to minimizing the largest valuation of all agents, then minimizing the second largest valuation of them, and so on; minimizing $\LexiMin$ is equivalent to maximizing the smallest valuation of all agents, then maximizing the second smallest valuation of them, and so on. \end{remark}

 We abbreviate $f(\p(\chi))$ as $f(\chi)$ for any criterion $f$.

 \begin{definition}[Strongly Pigou-Dalton] Profile $\q=(q_1,\ldots,q_n)$ is regarded \emph{more balanced} than $\p=(p_1,\ldots,p_n)$, if there are $j,k\in [n]$ such that $p_j<p_k$ and both $q_j,q_k$ lie in $(p_j,p_k)$ and $q_i=p_i$ for $i\in [n]\setminus \{j,k\}$ (namely, the incomes of two agents are more balanced in $\q$ whereas all other incomes remain unchanged).
 A criterion $f$ is \emph{strongly Pigou-Dalton} (SPD) \cite{moulin1991axioms} if $f(\q)<f(\p)$ whenever $\q$ is more balanced than $\p$.
 (SPD principle is also known as \emph{transfer principle}.) \end{definition}